Food Combining Theory: Fact, or Fiction?

 Let’s take a look at both of these schools of thought, and I’ll share with you:

-- How to heal the gut, so that you can let go of worrying about food combining.
+- how to heal the gut so you can let go of worrying about food combining

 Ancient (Ayurvedic) Food Combining Theory

-Some Westerners (North Americans and Europeans) learn about Ayurvedic theory, though, and adopt the rules without understanding the “why” behind the principle, or adjusting relative to our unique modern food supply.
+Some Westerners (North Americans and Europeans) learn about Ayurvedic theory and Ayurvedic food combining, though, and adopt the rules without understanding the “why” behind the principle, or adjusting relative to our unique modern food supply.

-(For instance, I’m not sure most Americans would know what an “astringent” taste is, or even “pungent.”)
+(For example, I’m not sure most Americans would know what an “astringent” taste is, or even “pungent.”)

-It may be problematic to attempt to strictly adhere to Indian rules, when you consider that these rules or guidelines are several thousand years old, and the foods that Indians ate may not be available to us.
+It may be problematic to attempt to strictly adhere to Indian rules when you consider these rules or guidelines are several thousand years old, and the foods Indians ate may not be available to us.

-As an example of how principles of Ayurveda, while helpful, may not serve us as a prescriptive roadmap to eating right, is the fact that virtually all Americans are eating anywhere from some, to a lot, of processed food that comes in packages, boxes, and cans.
+As an example of how food combining principles of Ayurveda, while helpful, may not serve us as a prescriptive roadmap to eating right is the fact that virtually, all Americans are eating anywhere from some to a lot, of processed food that comes in packages, boxes, and cans.

 (We’ll assume you don’t eat drive-thru food, which might be another category entirely.)

-And prior to then, the rest of the 99.9 percent of human history has eaten only natural foods, grown in black soil or killed in the wild.
+And, prior to then, the rest of the 99.9% of human history has eaten only natural foods, grown in black soil or killed in the wild.